-1 This is a conceptual description to aid understanding - the reality is somewhat different, although that is largely invisible to the implementor of the driver.
+&lt;sup>1 This is a conceptual description to aid understanding - the reality is somewhat different, although that is largely invisible to the implementor

-2 Some drivers may reuse the same UART device for different ECOM ports with a hardware multiplexer.
+&lt;sup>2 Some drivers may reuse the same UART device for different ECOM ports with a hardware multiplexer.
 Drivers can even treat the platform port number as a logical id and map the ids to various I/O channels.